Horse Racing Betting Strategies – How to Approach Betting on the Sport of Kings

 This means that on average, favourites are more likely to lose a race than they are to win.
 You need to think, in betting exchanges a horse is only perceived as the favourite because it has the most amount of money behind it, not necessarily because it has the best chance of winning.

 - low commission fees

-- For this strategy to work you need to firstly only consider laying a favourite that’s trading at 3/1 or below; any more than this and the damage to your bank roll if the selection actually does end up winning will be felt.
+- For this strategy to work you need to first only consider laying a favourite that’s trading at 3/1 or below; any more than this and the damage to your bankroll if the selection actually does end up winning will be felt.

 Keep Your Finances in Order

 Horse racing betting tips, strategies and guidelines aside, perhaps the most important method to success when betting on horses is properly managing your finances.
 Poor budgeting will mean that you stand a greater chance of going bust pretty quickly and losing money that you simply can’t afford to lose.
 On the flip side, proper management of your finances can go a long way to keeping your head above water and ensuring steady profits over time.
 See some of our tips listed down below:

 Make sure that you put aside a set amount of money each week or month for betting.
 These should be extra funds that you would normally use for leisure activities.
 This will help prevent you from eating into your every day funds and spending money that you can’t afford to lose whilst also helping to make sure that you don’t go bust through lack of proper planning – your funds with going a lot further if you take the time to budget properly.